Government and Elections

 Increase Campaign Financing Disclosure Requirements

-Respondents were first presented the broader idea of increasing disclosure requirements for political donations as follows:
+Respondents were first presented the idea of increasing campaign finance disclosure requirements:

 …(an) idea for reducing or counterbalancing the influence of big donors is to require that donations to candidates and political causes be publicly disclosed or made more transparent.